Major professional sports leagues in the United States and Canada: Relations between leagues

 The leagues also cooperate in the construction and use of facilities.
-Many NBA and NHL teams share arenas, and, in years past, such sharing was very common for MLB and NFL teams.
+As of 2026 eleven arenas are shared by NBA and NHL teams, and, in years past, such sharing was common for MLB and NFL teams.
 Multi-purpose stadiums were built to accommodate multiple sports in the later half of the 20th century; the last multi-purpose stadium in the NFL, what is now Oakland Coliseum, hosted its last NFL game in 2019.
-Even in situations where separate stadiums have been constructed for each team (as is generally the norm in the 21st century), the individual stadiums may be constructed adjacent to each other and share parking space and other infrastructure.
+Even in situations where separate stadiums have been constructed for each team, the individual stadiums may be constructed adjacent to each other and share parking space and other infrastructure.
 More recently, MLS teams have used NFL and CFL stadiums as either full-time home fields (much less so now, due to the league's insistence on soccer-specific stadiums) or for special event games; in reverse, in at least one case, an NFL team (the Los Angeles Chargers) used a soccer-specific MLS stadium on a temporary basis from 2017 to 2019 while a larger stadium was built for them.
 In recent years, two MLS teams have shared stadiums permanently with NFL teams that were explicitly built to host both sports.
 Seattle Sounders FC share Lumen Field with the Seattle Seahawks; the Seahawks were owned by Paul Allen, also a member of the Sounders ownership group, until his death in 2018.
 Atlanta United FC shares Mercedes-Benz Stadium with the Atlanta Falcons, with both teams under the ownership of Arthur Blank.
 Charlotte FC shares Bank of America Stadium with the Carolina Panthers; both teams are owned by David Tepper.
 In Canada, Vancouver Whitecaps FC share BC Place with the CFL's BC Lions.
 The Seattle, Atlanta, and Vancouver stadiums are designed to have reduced seating capacity for most MLS games.
 Charlotte's stadium was renovated to allow for lower capacity soccer crowds before the MLS team debuted in 2022.
 Additionally, the New England Revolution shares Gillette Stadium with the New England Patriots, New York City FC shares Yankee Stadium with the New York Yankees MLB team, which also owns part of NYCFC, and Toronto FC shares BMO Field with the CFL's Toronto Argonauts, with both teams now owned by Maple Leaf Sports & Entertainment, the company that also owns the Toronto Raptors and the Toronto Maple Leafs.

 Also notable in recent years have been the NHL's Winter Classic and Heritage Classic, which have been held in NFL, CFL, and MLB, as well as college football, stadiums.
 A unique situation is the TD Place Complex in Ottawa; the same structure serves as the indoor Ottawa Civic Centre (which hosted the NHL's Senators in the 1990s), while on the roof of that arena was seating for Frank Clair Stadium (at that time home of the CFL's Ottawa Rough Riders; by 2014 the stadium was renovated into TD Place Stadium and is now home to the CFL's Ottawa Redblacks).